Mordialloc Life Saving Club Substation

 COAST AND CREEK also requires upgrading so that there is plenty of work to be undertaken .
 Lets hope when the weather warm up we will all feel like leaving the home fires and get active!

-The Tavern at the corner of Centreway and Main Street, is coming up for mediation at Kingston Council Offices August 2nd.
+The Sporting Globe at the corner of Centreway and Main Street, is coming up for mediation at Kingston Council Offices August 2nd.
 A Moorabbin Police Inspector manages a Liquor Accord dealing with local liquor outlets and Casey Council is part of the South East Region Councils who have organised research into the impact of bottle shops on local communities.